I talk a lot about the tracks and trails around Marsden in my blog posts (as it’s my ‘home turf’).

-The website is down and I’m note sure it is still an active group but the CVS managed the Colne Valley Circular Walk which sort of fell into disuse I think.
+The website is down and I’m not sure it is still an active group but the CVS managed the Colne Valley Circular Walk which sort of fell into disuse I think.
 But (as of November 2013) looks to be getting new waymarkers (I spotted some out on a walk) so if I get a new link I’ll add it here.

 Marsden History Group

 Personally, I like to get a bit of context about a place if I’m going to be visiting it for any length of time.
-If you are the same and you’re maybe researching a trek on the Pennine Way and wonder what the history of this part of valley (and its associated village) is: Marsden History Group website
+If you are the same and you’re maybe researching a trek on the Pennine Way and wonder what the history of this part of the valley (and its associated village) is: Marsden History Group website

-Archaeological work has identified evidence of mesolithic hunter-gatherers on March Hill and nearby areas: flints (not found naturally in the area) and fire hearth / pits.
+Archaeological work has identified evidence of Mesolithic hunter-gatherers on March Hill and nearby areas: flints (not found naturally in the area) and fire hearth/pits.
 I find this fascinating but won’t bang on about it here.